Simple Perfect Squared Rectangles with Isomers

 Duijvestijn cataloged isomers.
 In order 25 SPSS he found 3 pairs of isomers [1].

-The following counts are a provisional tally of adjacent pairs by order, further processing may reveal additional pairs and triplets and the like.
+The following counts are a final tally of sorted adjacent isomers by order

-CPSS always exist as isomers, CPSS isomers are not shown (yet).
+CPSS always exist as isomers, the breakdown into equivalence classes is not shown (yet).
 It is also possible for simples and compounds of the same dimensions and order to form isomers.
+CPSRs have not been produced except at low orders.

 THE NUMBERS OF SQUARED RECTANGLE AND SQUARED SQUARE ISOMERS